 To assess the effectiveness of its co-op program, Northeastern University surveyed 1,001 employers in 25 industries across the USA.
 The data showed that, compared to recent graduates from other universities, Northeastern graduates ranked as more highly qualified in almost every area, including creativity, leadership, work ethic, teamwork, communication skills, critical thinking, and organization and planning.
 Northeastern concluded that experiential learning programs like co-op produce graduates who are better prepared for the workplace.

 Through co-op, international students at Northeastern are able to gain real work experience in the USA, a valuable asset no matter where they decide to go after graduation.
-Francis Griffin, Director of Global Pathways at Northeastern, agrees.
-“At co-op, our students learn how to manage their time and work with other professionals,” he says.
-“They also identify key skills that they wish to further develop in the classroom.
-The result is highly employable graduates with impressive résumés.”
+You'll learn how to manage your time and work with other professionals making you a highly employable graduate.

 Douglas-Gabriel, D. (2016, May 14).
 Northeastern University’s workforce training could be a roadmap for improving internships.
 The Washington Post.